rodchaves/cv/README.md

+## Hello, world!

+I've worked with quantum information since my master's degree.
+In my master's degree, I worked with quantum cryptography which led me to seek more practical applications of quantum mechanics.

 # Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rodchaves/digital-cv/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.